Jaerock Lee: Sex crimes

 In November 2018, Lee was convicted of 42 counts of sex crimes by the Seoul Central District Court.
 He sexually assaulted and repeatedly raped eight women in his congregation, all of whom were in their twenties and had grown up in the Manmin church community.
-The court found that the victims felt compelled to submit to Lee's attacks because they naively believed his claims that he had divine power.
+The court found that the victims felt compelled to submit to Lee's attacks because they believed his claims that he had divine power.
 At least five of the victims contacted police as a result of the #MeToo movement.
 The pastor was sentenced to fifteen years in prison and 80 hours of therapy, and received a decade-long ban on working with minors.